Last update: April 2014

 In 2012, Lao PDR reached a GNI per capita of $1,260, and the country moved up from its previous lower income status to become classified as a ‘lower-middle income economy’ in 2011.
 At this pace, Lao PDR is on track to achieve its long term vision: to graduate from the Least Developed Country status by 2020.

-Natural resources - forestry, agricultural land, hydropower, and minerals - comprise more than half of the total wealth of Lao PDR.
-The hydropower and mining sectors combined accounted for about one third of the country’s economic growth between 2005 and 2010.
-The growth in these sectors has resulted in significant increases in revenue which has translated into poverty reduction.
+Natural resources - forestry, agricultural land, hydropower, and minerals - comprise more than half of Lao PDR’s total wealth.
+From 2005 to 2010, the hydropower and mining sectors combined generated about one third of the country’s economic growth.
+The growth in these sectors resulted in significant revenue increased which contributed to poverty reduction.
 It has also spurred progressive changes in environmental legislation.

-Critical reforms towards this end are receiving priority in the Seventh NSEDP 2011-2015.
 The World Bank Group (WBG) continues to work with the government as it lays the foundations to graduate from Least Developed Country status.
-The World Bank Group’s operations in the country are guided by the Country Partnership Strategy (CPS) for 2012 to 2016, designed in consultation with a range of stakeholders in Lao PDR to support the Government’s Seventh NSEDP and build stronger institutions for sustainable and inclusive development.
+The WBG’s operations in the country are guided by the Country Partnership Strategy (CPS) for 2012 to 2016, designed to support the government’s Seventh NSEDP and build stronger institutions for sustainable and inclusive development.